tjoyner/ofvioletsandlicorice/chapter17.md

 <!-- Pages 127-130 -->
 "Phoning your mother?
 What will you tell her?"

 Daniel felt ashamed that he'd asked that question.
-But it was the morning after Amalia had reacted with the vehemence of that bonfire.
+But it was the morning after Amalia had reacted with the fury of that bonfire.

-They'd gone back to the hotel in silence, without comments.
-Maria had taken Giulio back home and they returned with Flop who hugged the walls of the *Savona* and the stairs, then stopped in front of Nicole's room.
+They'd gone back to the hotel in silence, without comment.
+Maria had taken Giulio home, and they returned with Flop, who hugged the walls of the *Savona* and the stairs, then stopped in front of Nicole's room.

 They'd said good night with a kiss on the forehead, Daniel had called Flop, and Nicole had asked to leave him with her.
-He had gone to his room and had taken a shower to remove the dampness of the night and the smell of ash.
-Then, unable to sleep, he had taken cards from his suitcase and began to play his usual solitaire on the table close to the TV, wondering what feelings were hidden in the words that he just couldn't say.
+He'd gone to his room and taken a shower to remove the dampness of the night and the smell of ash.
+Then, unable to sleep, he'd taken cards from his suitcase and began to play his usual solitaire on the table close to the TV, wondering what feelings were hidden in the words that he just couldn't say.

 He'd gone on for hours, maybe two, maybe three, until he felt tired, confused by the colors and the suits, the runs, and the faces of the queens and the jacks, and had decided to go to bed.